 - FF's advanced I.A.I. technology offers high-performance computing, high speed internet connectivity, Over the Air ("OTA") updating, an open ecosystem for third-party application integration, and a Level 3 autonomous driving-ready system, in addition to several other proprietary innovations that enable FF to build an advanced, highly-personalized user experience. - Since inception, FF has developed a portfolio of intellectual property, established its proposed supply chain, and assembled a global team of automotive and technology experts and innovators to achieve its goal of redefining the future of the automotive industry.
-As of February 27, 2023, FF has been granted approximately 660 patents globally. - FF's B2C (business-to-customer) passenger vehicle pipeline over the next five years includes the FF 91 series, the FF 81 series, and the FF 71 series. - FF believes that the FF 91 Futurist will be the first ultra-luxury EV to offer a highly-personalized, fully-connected user experience for driver and passengers.
-Based on certain management assumptions, including the timely receipt of \$28.4 million to \$48.4 million of additional funding, which commitments have been secured as part of the Sixth Amendment, and approval by stockholders of the proposal to increase FFIE's authorized shares of Class A Common Stock from 815,000,000 to 1,690,000,000, increasing the total authorized shares from 900,000,000 to 1,775,000,000, which approval was obtained during the special meeting of stockholders held on February 28, 2023, timely completion of key equipment installation and commissioning work at the ieFactory California in Hanford, California, suppliers meeting our supply chain requirements, the implementation and effectiveness of certain expense reduction and payment delay measures, and timely and successful testing and certification, FF expects start of production of the FF 91 Futurist at the end of March 2023, coming off the line in early April, and deliveries to users anticipated to begin before the end of April 2023. - Subject to future financing, FF plans to produce and deliver its second passenger vehicle, the FF 81, which will be a premium, mass-market electric vehicle positioned to compete against the Tesla Model S, Tesla Model X, the BMW 5-series, and the Nio ES8. - Subject to future financing, FF plans to develop a mass-market passenger vehicle, the FF 71.
+As of May 15, 2023, FF has been granted approximately 660 patents globally. - FF's B2C (business-to-customer) passenger vehicle pipeline over the next five years is planned to include the FF 91 series, the FF 81 series, and the FF 71 series. - FF believes that the FF 91 Futurist will be the first ultra-luxury EV to offer a highly-personalized, fully-connected user experience for driver and passengers.
+FF announced the start of production of the FF 91 Futurist on March 29, 2023, and FF's first production FF 91 Futurist vehicle came off the line on April 14, 2023.
+FF has developed a three-phase delivery plan for the FF 91 Futurist.
+The first phase is expected to begin at the end of May 2023, and the second phase is expected to begin at the end of the second quarter of 2023, followed by the third phase.
+The first phase is the "Industry Expert Futurist Product Officer (FPO) Co-Creation Delivery."
+In this first phase, the Industry Expert FPO(s) will pay in full for an FF 91 vehicle in order to reserve the vehicle and be trained in the use of the vehicle.
+The second phase is the "FPO Co-Creation Delivery."
+In this second phase, FPO(s) will take possession of the FF 91 vehicle.
+The third phase is the "Full Co-Creation Delivery."
+In this third phase, FF will deliver FF 91 vehicles to all spire users that pay in full for an FF 91 vehicle.
+As FF executes the three-phase delivery plan, it plans to continue to move vehicles into production and off-the-line with high quality and high product power.
+The successful beginning of the second phase is contingent on receiving parts on our required timeframes and completion of requisite tests.
+Further, FF expects to need substantial additional financing to start the third phase of the delivery plan and is in discussions with additional potential investors to obtain such financing. - Subject to future financing, FF plans to produce and deliver its second passenger vehicle, the FF 81, which will be a premium, mass-market electric vehicle positioned to compete against the Tesla Model S, Tesla Model X, the BMW 5-series, and the Nio ES8. - Subject to future financing, FF plans to develop a mass-market passenger vehicle, the FF 71.
 FF expects to start production and deliveries of the FF 71 subsequent to production and deliveries of the FF 81.
 The FF 71 will integrate full connectivity and advanced technology into a smaller vehicle size and is positioned to compete against the Tesla Model 3, Tesla Model Y, and the BMW 3-series. - Subject to future financing, FF plans to develop a Smart Last Mile Delivery ("SLMD") vehicle to address the high-growth, last-mile delivery opportunity, particularly in Europe, China and the U.S. FF's modular VPA facilitates entry into the last-mile delivery segment, allowing FF to expand its total addressable market and avenues of growth.